 - The active manager who works aggressively towards his growth.

-- The passive damage who works towards nobody’s growth!
+- The passive damage works towards nobody’s growth!

-Is Innovative and not afraid to take risks
+8. Is Innovative and not afraid to take Risks

 We all know that managers are a competitive lot.
 Everybody’s vying for greatness.
 Everybody’s trying mighty hard to bolster their (already superior) people management skills.
 And everybody’s trying unbelievably hard to find yet another secret key to get it right.